This page describes how to create a Content Type Definition (CTD) using Flotiq Dashboard.

 The Modeler interacts with the

-/api/v1/internal/contenttype endpoint on behalf of the user and seamlessly integrate into the Content Management Platform.
+/api/v1/internal/contenttype endpoint on behalf of the user and seamlessly integrates into Flotiq's UI.

-If you don't have any CTDs yet, you see tiles with predefined CTDs.
+If you don't have any Content Types defined yet, you will see a list of tiles which will help you to quickly create .
 Select your first one or create such from scratch by choosing

 Custom.
 It is also possible to create additional CTD by clicking